 The per capita income in Vale in 2018 was $24,285, which is lower middle income relative to North Carolina and the nation.
 This equates to an annual income of $97,140 for a family of four.
 However, Vale contains both very wealthy and poor people as well.

 Vale is a somewhat ethnically-diverse town.
 The people who call Vale home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Vale residents report their race to be White, followed by Asian.
-Important ancestries of people in Vale include English, Irish, Scots-Irish, and Italian.
+The greatest number of Vale residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Vale include German, English, Irish, European, and Polish.

 The most common language spoken in Vale is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Italian.